sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

   * Write the new Node extending the ``Node`` class.
   * Implement/Override the ``execute()`` method.
 It would ``transform`` the incoming DataFrame and and then pass on the resulting DataFrame to its output Nodes.
   * In case this Node creates a ``new DataFrame`` by reading data from a Data Source, the incoming DataFrame to this Node would be null.
 This Node would create a new DataFrame from the Data read directory from the Data Source.
-Example of Data Sources could be:
+Example of Data Sources include:

     * Files on HDFS
     * HIVE tables